DerGuru/The-Resonant/New Chapters/Part2/P2-10_Malveks_Agent.md

 "This will only take a moment," Reeves insisted, falling into step beside him.
 "It's about your recent... activities."

 Jason's mind raced.
 Had he been so careless?
-"I don’t know what you’re talking about."
+"I donâ€™t know what youâ€™re talking about."

-"Of course you don’t," Reeves said smoothly.
+"Of course you donâ€™t," Reeves said smoothly.
 "But we both know the Voss incident triggered something.
 And ever since, there have been readings... irregular ones."

 Jason stopped, forcing Reeves to do the same.
 "Why should I believe you?"